-(Note: I also describe this machine in a YouTube video (now in HD!)).
+(Note: Click on the image for a larger view.
+I also describe this machine in a YouTube video (now in HD!))

 The year was 1978 and the race was on to release the true personal computer.
 One you could buy fully made-up at an affordable price.
 One which would let you balance chequebooks, type letters, play games and otherwise just be creative without needing to be an electronics engineer or maths genius.
 Contenders in the field were the Commodore PET, TRS-80 Model 1, Apple II and the brand new Atari 800.
 Leaping into this fray came the Sorcerer, from U.S. video game company Exidy.

 On specifications, this newcomer stacked up well.
 A full stroke keyboard, the powerful Z80 processor, built-in serial and parallel port, standard audio cassette interface and a 512x240 resolution for graphics.
 Expansion capabilities meant with more cash the user could expand the unit to disk-enabled CP/M capability.
 Then there was the ROM-PAC, allowing users to plug in a cartridge with software and applications for instant access.
 Finally lowercase was standard, which was uncommon at that time.